PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

   whereas Double Deep Q-net Algorithm converges to Goal sore in 816 episodes and a simple Deep Q-net Algorithm implementation takes the maximum number of episodes i.e. 964 to get to the target score of +16

-  Best Results were achieved with Learning Rate of 1e-4 in all the 3 implementations In case of Double Deep Q-Net implemenation rewards achieved during training were clipped to be in the range of -1 to 1 to remove outliers during training
+  Best Results were achieved with Learning Rate of 1e-4 in all the 3 implementations and in case of Double Deep Q-Net implemenation       rewards achieved during training were clipped to be in the range of -1 to 1 to remove outliers during training

 # Ideas for Future Works (Scope for further improvements)